Search by Keyword

 The first time the US heard the song was on the Vee-Jay album “Introducing…The Beatles,” released January 10th, 1964.
 The album was prepared for release as early as July 22nd, 1963, but was not released until January, making it the first Beatles album released in America.
 This album reached #2 on the Billboard album chart, just below "Meet The Beatles!" at #1.

-Shortly before Vee-Jay records were court ordered to cease and desist producing or distributing any Beatles-related product due to contract violations, they released the “Introducing…The Beatles” album in two more forms, both containing the song “Misery.”
-The due date given Vee-Jay to stop production of Beatles music was October 15th, 1964, so on October 1st, 1964, Vee-Jay released a double compilation album entitled “The Beatles vs. The Four Seasons," coupling the "Introducing...The Beatles" album with “The Golden Hits of the Four Seasons.”
+Shortly before Vee-Jay records were court ordered to cease and desist producing and/or distributing any Beatles-related product due to contract violations, they released the “Introducing...The Beatles” album in two more forms, both containing “Misery.”
+The due date given Vee-Jay to stop production of Beatles music was October 15th, 1964, so on October 1st, 1964, Vee-Jay released a double compilation album titled "The Beatles vs The Four Seasons," coupling the "Introducing...The Beatles" album with “The Golden Hits of the Four Seasons.”
 A score card was even supplied with the album for music fans to decide which group they loved the most.
 This higher priced double-album only peaked at #142 on the Billboard album charts.

 Then, just three days before the court order took effect, Vee-Jay records released the album “Songs, Pictures And Stories Of The Fabulous Beatles” on October 12th, 1964.
 This was a blatant attempt at gouging American fans out of more money by encouraging them to purchase the same set of songs they already owned.
 With its attractive full color gate-fold sleeve, it was designed to look like a new album by America’s favorite group.
 But the album inside that sleeve had not only the same exact song list as the “Introducing…The Beatles” album, but the actual album they had purchased previously with the same label on the record.
 This release proved to fool at least some of the US Beatles fans, in that it reached #63 on Billboard's album charts and sold approximately 400,000 copies.
 Vee-Jay records apparently felt that ‘desperate times called for desperate measures,’ since the record label was facing major financial troubles at the time, this eventually resulting in their closing their doors in May of 1966.